s0md3v/s0md3v.github.io/README.md

-This repository hosts my personal blog, available at [s0md3v.github.io](https://s0md3v.github.io).
+This repository hosts my personal website, available at [somdev.in](https://somdev.in).

-I did not create this jekyll theme myself, its shamelessly stolen from https://github.com/stared/stared.github.io.